Three twenty-somethings, fresh off painful splits vow to stray single and live out every single young man’s dream together.

 But the film is not even that interesting.
 The male characters are unabashedly juvenile.
 Hey!
 Let’s show Teller and Efron peeing in interesting gymnastic ways!!

 And make them nude!
-In a groan worthy joke gone wrong – in every way – Efron straps on a dildo for a costume party, Teller uses using self-tanner on his parts and there are flights of fancy down Bodily Function Lane.
+In a groan worthy joke gone wrong – in every way – Efron straps on a sex toy for a costume party, Teller uses using self-tanner on his parts and there are flights of fancy down Bodily Function Lane.

 There’s not much to admire and it’s odd that any of these fine actors would participate in the film.
 It’s not a film to enhance the résumé of up and coming actors, but what do I know?
 Nevertheless the film’s weaknesses are not just its awkward.